Financial-Times/treecreeper/packages/tc-api-express/README.md

 ##### `schemaOptions`

-Options to pass to `tc-schema-sdk`
+Options to pass to `tc-schema-sdk`.
+Note that some options may be provided via environment variables

 ##### `treecreeperPath = '/'`